Till You're Dead

 We lost our bassist Jeff after he loaned out his amp & the guy blew it up without reimbursing him for it.
 Here you go dude, thanks for the loan!
 Lesson ..1 NEVER LOAN OUT YOUR EQUIPMENT TO ANYBODY UNLESS YOU ARE WILLING TO GIVE IT TO THEM.
 Jeff never did recover from that episode, so we never saw him again.

-But then came Kurt thunder mouth aka; Schnock, who talked crap on everyone.
+But then came Kurt thunder mouth aka; Schnok, who talked crap on everyone.
 Nobody was off limits from being targeted by this smack talking dude.
 He was actually a kool guy once you got to know him.
 And a great bass player who owned his own recording studio called Preferred Audio, where Korn recorded their first album or demo or whatever it was they were working on at the time.
 Really nice guys, kinda creepy, but really nice.
-Kurt stayed with us for almost a year but finally moved down the road when his studio closed it's doors.
+Kurt worked with us on and off for almost a year but finally moved down the road when his studio closed it's doors.
 Haven't seen him for quite awhile!

 Ok, about Genres of Musica!
 We don't know what to call ourselves since we are in a class all it's own.
 We have survived the days of Heavy Metal, Speed Metal, Thrash Metal, Death Metal, Black Metal, Gloom, Doom, and whatever hard music has ever been.
 We have never even considered selling out or doing anything other than hard music.
 There will always be those hardcore individuals that will think that nothing is hard enough for their taste.
 But we don't cater to that mentality.
 We have been around long enough to see it all come & go, and then do the full circle again.
 Metal is rising again, as I have always believed it would.
 And there is nothing new under the sun!